stuon/js-monty-hall-problem/README.md

 It’s a bit un-intuitive, but you will actually have a higher chance of winning the car if you switch.
 Not a 1 in 2 chance of winning, but actually 2 out of 3 chance.
 If you don’t switch, then you will only win 1 in 3 times.

 Not convinced?
-Have a place with the demo at https://stuon.github.io/js-monty-hall-problem/.
+Have a play with the demo at https://stuon.github.io/js-monty-hall-problem/.
 You can also use the 1000x simulate to compare the two results.

 ## So why is this so?